 Sophie concludes, 'This is a growing sector and will continue to play an important role in the energy mix, supporting tens of thousands of jobs for many years.'

-'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential,' he says.
+There are fantastic opportunities for students and graduates to build a career in the clean energy and renewables industry, says David Hunt, managing partner at specialist recruitment firm Hyperion Executive Search.
+'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential.'

-David cites figures from the Renewable Energy Association (REA) showing an 8.7% increase in the number of people working in the field.
+David cites figures from the Renewable Energy Association (REA).
 'In 2012/13 there were 103,033 people employed in the renewables industry, but by the end of 2013/14 this had grown to 112,028.
 This compared with an overall employment rise of just 1% during the same period.'